coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 One solution if you have a large number of netCDF files is to aggregate them.

 Some models produce large numbers of files, e.g. one per time step.
-Dimensional information and metadata is repeated, so it is redundant, this approach saves on space as well.
+Dimensional information and metadata are repeated, so it is redundant, this approach can save a lot of storage space as well.

 Use `nco` (`module load nco`)
 ```